-- 154. The second key input required to assess whether an uplift is justified is an evaluation of the lost benefits (costs) to consumers from under-investment. - 155.
-Sapere's report provides an estimate of these costs using two different methods.
-The first method is to use existing studies on the costs of airport delays, while the second method undertakes bottom-up analysis of estimated costs.91 - 156.
-The first method results in two separate estimates based on different studies: - 156.1 The first estimate is derived from US studies that suggest the economic cost of air traffic delays was between 0.2-0.3% of GDP.
-Their conversion to an equivalent New Zealand cost results in an annual cost to consumers of \$472m to \$618m.92 - 156.2 The second estimate (of the first method) uses a UK study that estimates the cost of failing to alleviate capacity constraints at the UK airports.
-A New Zealand estimate of \$90m p.a. is estimated by assuming similar costs in New Zealand as a proportion of GDP.93 - 157.
-The second method applies a bottom-up approach to the cost of delay.
-It assumes that:
+- 177. The second key input required to assess whether an uplift is justified is an evaluation of the lost benefits (costs) to consumers from under-investment. - 178.
+Sapere's report provided an estimate of these costs using two different methods.
+The first method was to use existing studies on the costs of airport delays, while the second method undertook a bottom-up analysis of estimated costs.118 - 179.
+The first method resulted in two separate estimates based on different studies. - 179.1 The first estimate was derived from US studies that suggested the economic cost of air traffic delays was between 0.2-0.3% of GDP.
+Their conversion to an equivalent New Zealand cost resulted in an annual cost to consumers of \$472m to \$618m.119 - 179.2 The second estimate (of the first method) used a UK study that estimated the cost of failing to alleviate capacity constraints at the UK airports.
+A New

-91 Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 53.
+117 Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 32.

-92 Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 55.
+118 Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 53.

-Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 58.
+119 Sapere "Asymmetric impact on consumers from underinvestment by airports - an indicative view" (report prepared for NZ Airports, 17 March 2016), para 55.